Skip to main content

 Tools Overview

-Tools in toolsets are functionalities supported by a corresponding MCP server that can be used to extend the capabilities of your toolset.
-In this tab, you can find all tools included in the toolset and add more tools.
+Tools are specific functions supported by a related MCP server that can be used by clients to perform specific actions.
+On this screen, you can find and manage all tools supported by the related MCP server.

 JSON Editor

 Use the JSON Editor toggle to switch between the form-based UI and raw JSON view of the toolset’s configuration.
-It is useful for advanced scenarios of bulk updates, copy/paste between environments, or tweaking settings not exposed in the form UI—you can switch to the JSON Editor on any toolset configuration page.
+It is useful for advanced scenarios of bulk updates, copy/paste between environments, or tweaking settings not exposed on UI.

 Switching to the JSON Editor